Rebetiko: Modern times

-Today, rebetiko songs are still popular in Greece, both in contemporary interpretations which make no attempt to be other than contemporary in style, and in interpretations aspiring to emulate the old styles.
-The genre is a subject of growing international research, and its popularity outside Greece is now well-established.
+Rebetiko songs are still popular in Greece, both in contemporary interpretations which make no attempt to be other than contemporary in style and in interpretations aspiring to emulate the old styles.
+The genre is a subject of growing international research, and its popularity outside Greece is well-established.

 Some of the musicians and singers of the genre include Babis Tsertos, Babis Goles and Agathonas Iakovidis.

 In 2012, Vinicio Capossela released his music album Rebetiko Gymnastas.

+In the 2020s, rebetiko's legacy has been revitalized through innovative fusions with contemporary genres, notably by Greek-Nigerian artist Negros Tou Moria (Kofi Ansong).
+He pioneered "trabetiko," a blend of traditional rebetiko and modern trap music, reflecting the experiences of Greece's migrant communities.
+His 2025 album, Mavri Ellada ("Black Greece"), showcases this fusion by combining rebetiko elements with genres like G-funk and Afrobeats, addressing themes such as racism and xenophobia.
+Tracks like "Oneiro" feature samples from 1950s Greek film music, while the title track merges bouzouki melodies with contemporary beats, highlighting Greece's complex relationship with immigration.
+Through this synthesis, rebetiko continues to evolve, resonating with new generations and diverse audiences.